Plugins

 - Direct

-- Duplicate adapter names throw.
+hooks. - Duplicate plugin ids and duplicate adapter names throw an

 Defaults plugin